sirosen/upadup/README.md

 ### Default Config

-The following config is the `pudu` default.
+The following config is the `upadup` default.
 Note that missing dependencies are ignored.

 ```yaml